armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

 ## Required Halyard or Operator version

-Armory Spinnaker 2.21.0 requires one of the following:
+Armory 2.21.0 requires one of the following:
-* Armory Halyard 1.9.4 or later.
+* Armory-extended Halyard 1.9.4 or later.
-* Armory Spinnaker Operator 1.0.2 or later.
+* Armory Operator 1.0.2 or later.

 ## Breaking changes